-Hazardous waste is harmful to human health and the therefore environment, and should be disposed of properly.
+Hazardous waste is harmful to human health and the environment, and therefore should be disposed of properly.
 Most of our hazardous waste is generated by our engineering operations and maintenance hangar at our main hub in Kuala Lumpur.
-We engage with Department of Environment ("DOE") licensed contractors to manage our scheduled waste and ensure proper handling, transportation and disposal of the waste in compliance with Environmental Quality (Scheduled Wastes) Regulations 2005 in Malaysia.
+We engage with Department of Environment ("DOE") licensed contractors to manage our scheduled waste and ensure proper handling, transportation and disposal of the waste in compliance with Environmental the Quality (Scheduled Wastes) Regulations 2005 in Malaysia.